rkrux/bitcoincore_prnotes/31404-script-notes.md

  * The end pubkey that is used to generate the Taproot address is a `tweak` of the public key of the `keypath` and the Merkle Root of the tree of the scripts used in the `scriptpath`.
+ * A script tree is NOT required to create a P2TR output script.
  * `Tweaking` is the modulo addition of the pubkey from the `keypath` to the script commitment hash from the `scriptpath`.
  * TweakedPublicKey ~ (KeyPathPublicKey + ScriptsTreeMerkleRoot) % N